gtavares7/SchoolProject-Bank-ATM-software/README.md

 ```
 WHAT IT DOES:
 1. It creates an Account
+2. Generates a random Account number
-2. Sets first name and last name
+3. Sets first name and last name
-3. Displays info such as Balance, Interest Rate and Monthly Interest earnings
+4. Displays info such as Balance, Interest Rate and Monthly Interest earnings
-4. Allows user to deposit or withdraw cash
+5. Allows user to deposit or withdraw cash
 ```

 ```
 To DO:
-1. Add random Account number generation
-2. prompt user for username and password creation
+1. prompt user for username and password creation
-3. Store all account info in a separate file for logins
+2. Store all account info in a separate file for logins
-4. Add start menu asking to log in or create new account
+3. Add start menu asking to log in or create new account
-5. Create welcoming message upon login
+4. Create welcoming message upon login
-6. Allow for cash to be sent between usernames
+5. Allow for cash to be sent between usernames
-7. More to come...
+6. More to come...
 ```